martzmakes/mcp-cdk-lambda-cognito/README.md

 - API Gateway with proper authorization scopes
 - Secrets Manager for credential storage

-## Deploying and Using with Claude Code
+## Step-by-Step: Deploy and Connect to Claude Code

+This template provides a complete walkthrough for deploying your MCP server and connecting it to Claude Code.

 ### Step 1: Deploy the MCP Server